stellar/typescript-wallet-sdk/README.md

 ## Yarn Workspaces

-This repo uses yarn worspace to create a monorepo with the main wallet sdk, and two modules for extending functionality:
+This repo uses a yarn worspace to create a monorepo that includes the main wallet sdk, and two modules for extending functionality:

 - [typescript-wallet-sdk](./@stellar/typescript-wallet-sdk/README.md) - the main
   sdk for building wallets on stellar